awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 Updated versions of SSM Agent are rolled out to new AWS Regions at different times\.
 For this reason, you might receive the "Unsupported on current platform" or "updating amazon\-ssm\-agent to an older version, please enable allow downgrade to proceed" error when trying to deploy a new version of SSM Agent in a Region\.

 **SSM Agent and the Instance Metadata Service \(IMDS\)**
-Systems Manager relies on Amazon EC2 instance metadata to function correctly\.
+Systems Manager relies on EC2 instance metadata to function correctly\.
 Systems Manager can access instance metadata using either version 1 or version 2 of the Instance Metadata Service \(IMDSv1 and IMDSv2\)\.
 For more information, see [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **SSM Agent credentials precedence**
 The SSM Agent requires permissions provided by an IAM role to communicate with Systems Manager\.
 It's important to understand how these credentials are sourced and evaluated by the SSM Agent\.
 Otherwise, previously configured credentials on your managed instances might supersede your desired credential provider\.
 SSM Agent credentials are evaluated in the following order\.